-Driven to make a difference in mental health: A psychology pathway
+Driven to make a difference in mental health

 That first step changed everything, sparking a desire to keep learning and advancing her skills to help others.
-She went on to complete a Diploma of Counselling, an Associate Degree of Psychology and is now thriving in the Bachelor of Psychology, achieving top marks along the way.
+She went on to complete a Diploma of Counselling CHC51015 and the Bachelor of Psychology CRS1401150, achieving top marks along the way.

 “I’m really rewards-based, so I like to go one step at a time – it seems more achievable.”